DZGoldman/Github-Data/readme.md

 - **Node-Cron**: Cron job for initial data-scrape (not currently actively used by the app)
 - **Natural**: Implementation of Jaro Winkler distance algorithm for inexact string matching
 - **DotEnv**: Setting/getting environmental varialbes

 ### To Do
-- Searching Github for job matches
 - Fix repeating records issue
-- Allow search to account for spaces
 - Get location and email data if blank
 - loading icon
 - only export if email exists?